 Outside immigration jargon, a marriage of convenience would mean something of a sham, like a marriage on papers, or, perhaps in a somewhat anachronistic context, a union where practical considerations prevail over less tangible bonds.

+Immigration lawyers, or course, have their own definitions both in UK spouse visa and EU settlement scheme contexts.
 EEA regulations define it as a marriage entered into for the purpose of relying on EU rights and as a means to circumvent the immigration rules applicable to non-EEA nationals.
 Since Brexit, the Regulations had to be incorporated into the immigration rules and the definition had to be adapted.
 It came out a bit garbled as “a marriage entered into to circumvent any criterion the party would have to meet in order to enjoy the right” etc etc. Well, meeting a requirement and circumventing a requirement is not quite the same thing either in common parlance or legally, but we know what they had in mind.

 Any marriage entered for the purpose of obtaining an immigration advantage is open to accusations of marriage of convenience.
 To defy it may be a challenge even to most affectionate couples, not least because proving the negative is always a bit of a trick.